awslabs/scale-out-computing-on-aws/docs/workshops/Synopsys-Verification/modules/02-web-login.md

 !!! warning
     Please wait till the desktop instance is ready before moving on to the next step.

+In this lab you learned how to use SOCA web portal to create a desktop cloud visualization instance so you can access the compute cluster.

 Click **Next** once the status of Linux Session #1 changes and you see green button labeled **Open Session directly on a browser**.